Kajal454/Kajal454/README.md

 ### :woman_technologist: About Me
 - 👩🏻‍💻 Pronouns: She/Her
-- 💼 I’m currently Doing <strong>Data Analysis</strong>
+- 💼 I’m currently Doing <strong>Python Developer</strong>
 - 📋 I've previously intern as a Web developer at Bitlanz_tech.
 - 🎒 I've done almost 2-3 internships in frontend primarily.
 - 👩🏻‍🏫 I love to share my knowledge
 - 🧭 I love exploring and working both in frontend and Data related technologys.
 - 🎭 I love speaking at events and connecting with people.
 - 📫 How to reach me: Check social links below.
-- Linkedin -www.linkedin.com/in/kajal-shingavi-3b1132226
+- Linkedin -www.linkedin.com/in/kajalshingavi